philip-thomas-12/budget-tracker/README.md

 # 💰 Budget Tracker

-A simple and responsive **Budget Tracker Web App** built with HTML, CSS, and JavaScript.
-It allows users to add income and expenses, calculate the balance, and track spending in real-time.
+A simple and effective PHP-based personal expense tracker that allows users to manage their income and expenses securely.